 Zofran® is a popular drug prescribed to treat nausea and vomiting caused by cancer treatments, surgery, and severe morning sickness.
 But taking the drug while pregnant may cause severe birth defects.

-Talk to our experienced Indiana drug injury lawyers.
+Talk to our experienced drug injury lawyers.

-Since 1985, the Indiana drug injury lawyers at Woods & Woods have protected injured people’s rights.
+Since 1985, the nationwide drug injury lawyers at Woods & Woods have protected injured people’s rights.
 This can be a difficult time in your family’s life and we are here to help.
 Drug manufacturers release dangerous medicines into the marketplace too often.
 When innocent people are injured by medicines, we can help them sue the drug manufacturer.

 We promise you won’t pay unless we win your lawsuit.